githubtraining/managing-merge-conflicts/responses/00_welcome-conflict-1.md

 You may merge a lot of pull requests before you encounter your first merge conflict.
 That’s because Git is smart when it comes to merging.
 Unless you're paying close attention to other branches, you won't know about conflicts until you create a pull request.

 This branch is a great example.
 In this scenario, two of our friends have been working in this repository.
 They both created branches, made changes to the `_config.yml` file, and opened pull requests.
-One pull request was merged to `master` without problems, but now the other pull request has a conflict.
+One pull request was merged to `main` without problems, but now the other pull request has a conflict.

-The history of `master` and this branch look something like this:
+The history of `main` and this branch look something like this:

 ![deviated branches](https://user-images.githubusercontent.com/13326548/36703493-b8f4d5ee-1b10-11e8-9f95-4ec9993fe704.png)